10 Law Internships for High School Students

 Eligibility: NYC public high school students are eligible to apply

-The CIP provides in-house training for their interns, so if selected you will be briefed and receive an introduction to wrongful convictions as well as the specific responsibilities and work you will have to do as a part of their greater mission.
-As a legal intern, you will be required to help with legal research, copying, filing, client support, and/or whatever else CIP specifies.
+The California Innocence Project is a law clinic that provides pro-bono service to wrongly convicted individuals.
+The California Innocence Project hires a legal intern for their office every trimester.
+If you are interested in post-conviction law or criminal law, then this internship could be insightful.
+The CIP provides in-house training for their interns, so you will receive an introduction to wrongful convictions as well as the responsibilities and work you will do as a part of their mission.
+As a legal intern, you will be required to help with legal research, copying, filing, and client support.

 Cost: No cost, unpaid